 A pleural effusion is when an abnormal amount of fluid accumulates in the area between the lining surrounding the lungs known as the pleural cavity.
 When an excessive amount of fluid is collected, it can severely impair breathing on a massive scale as the lungs are limited from expanding during ventilation.

-A pleura is the membrane that lines the outside of the lungs, this membrane carries a small amount of liquid in order to lubricate the lungs during ventilation.
-However sometimes the membrane can get irritated, infected or inflamed therefore causing an excess in fluid that accumulates in the pleural cavity.
-There are several different causes for this ‘irritation’, the major causes being;
+The pleura is the membrane that lines the outside of the lungs.
+This membrane carries a small amount of liquid in order to lubricate the lungs during ventilation.
+Sometimes the membrane can get irritated, infected or inflamed therefore causing an excess fluid in the pleural cavity.